LollosoSi/bruxism-detector/README.md

 ## **Graph and summary utility**
 An experimental graphing application is available for download and the source can be found at the [Grapher branch](https://github.com/LollosoSi/bruxism-detector/tree/Grapher).
 </br>Run it in your `RECORDINGS` folder to:
+ - Download all your tracked data from Android (Click "Receive from android" and in the Android app tap "send to pc")
  - Convert all your tracked data into graphs.
 Outputs at `Graphs/` folder.
     - Use the command line to generate graphs with a light theme: `java -jar generator.jar light`
     - Use the command line to generate data only for specific files (and `light` can also be inserted here): `java -jar generator.jar light 2025-03-30.csv`